 The SSCB provides a number of online courses, allowing you to access the training from any computer with an internet connection.
-Covering a range of topics (as shown in the course list on the left), all programmes use interactive screens, challenges, tracking and online assessment and on completion all learners receive a SSCB certificate.
+Covering a range of topics (as shown in the course list below), all programmes use interactive screens, challenges, tracking and online assessment and on completion all learners receive a SSCB certificate.

 If you are working directly with children and families and looking for an Introductory Course the Awareness of Child Abuse and Neglect (CORE) is likely to be suitable for most people.
 If however you work in an education setting then the 'Safeguarding Children in Education' is likely to be the most appropriate course.

 - Female Genital Mutilation; Recognising and Preventing FGM

 - Hidden Harm – The Effect of Parental Drug and Alcohol Misuse on Children

 - Safe Sleeping for Babies - Reducing the Risk of SIDS

 - Safer Recruitment

 All courses are free if you are employed by: Sheffield City Council, any SSCB partner agency, or are a childminder in the city, or are involved in any Voluntary/Community/Faith organisation in the city.
 A cost maybe applicable if you work for an independent or private organisation please contact us to discuss.

 The application process for most online courses has now been simplified, allowing you to self-register and be given immediate access to the training courses available.
 You can self-register and obtain details of all e-learning courses available by clicking here SELF-REGISTER

 If you already have an e-learning training account, LOG ON as normal to access further courses through your Requested Learning Tab.